anuragsingh-ux/bike-sales-analysis-excel/README.md

 ## 🚀 How to Use
 1. Download or clone the repository.
-2. Open `Excel Project Dataset.xlsx` in Microsoft Excel (2016 or later recommended).
+2. Open `Excel-Bike-Sales-Analysis-Anurag.xlsx` in Microsoft Excel (2016 or later recommended).
 3. Go to the **Dashboard** tab and use slicers to filter the visualizations.
 4. Explore pivot tables and working sheets for detailed analysis steps.